- Practice Areas

 Unfortunately, work injury claims in California can become complicated, particularly when there is a dispute over how the injury occurred or the amount of compensation that should be paid.
 Injured workers are often left on an uneven playing field when it comes to standing up to insurance carriers or their employers.
 An attorney will equalize this playing field.

-A skilled workers’ comp attorney in Anaheim can:
+A skilled workers’ compensation attorney in Anaheim can:

 Workers’ compensation is a right for nearly every employee in Anaheim and throughout the state.
 In California, state law requires employers to provide a safe place to work for all employees.
 The Occupational Safety and Health Administration (OSHA), as well as its state counterpart CAL/OSHA, establish minimum safety standards for workplace environments across all industries.
 While we understand that some workplaces are naturally more hazardous than others, any person can sustain an injury on the job.